vysecurity/ArgosEye/README.md

 # ArgosEye

-Automated monitoring, crawling, discovery, and ingestion of feeds and insertion into a central database for analysis.
+ArgosEye is an advanced system for automated monitoring, crawling, discovery, and ingestion of feeds and insertion into a central database for analysis.

 ## Why?